 We do breakfast casseroles the day before that can be popped in the oven Christmas morning and then have a big late lunch.

 I make caramel apple challah day-ahead French toast that I just put in the oven while the kids open the presents.
 Makes the house smell so good and I can focus on the family instead of breakfast.

 Christmas Eve was always at my parents’ house growing up.
 They moved into a condo a few years back and I took over the tradition.
 The tradition includes eating the leftover desserts for breakfast Christmas morning.

-We do what we want, for breakfast this year I am making cheese Danish, with ham on the side, and a fruit, veggie, and cheese tray for all day snacking, making a buffet of cookies and candies, and for dinner steaks on the grill with salad and French fries… Really it is a lot of stuff that can be made in advance, and day of easy cooking… It’s about family, not stress.
+We do what we want, for breakfast this year I am making cheese Danish, with ham on the side, and a fruit, veggie, and cheese tray for all day snacking, making a buffet of cookies and candies, and for dinner steaks on the grill with salad and French fries… Really it is a lot of stuff that can be made in advance, and a day of easy cooking… It’s about family, not stress.

-Chinese food is big for Jewish people on Christmas, along with movies!! -that is unless we get invited to a friend that celebrates Christmas which does happen often.
+Chinese food is big for Jewish people on Christmas, along with movies!!
+That is unless we get invited to a friend that celebrates Christmas which does happen often.

 There Are a lot of Eggs

 Christmas day breakfast is big for us: scrambled eggs, sausage, cooked apples, and Moravian sugar cake (I miss NC just thinking about it!).
 Christmas lunch is low-key: Christmas Eve leftovers (homemade pizza and salad).